A curated agenda to future-proof your tech strategy

 Carl Davis Chief Technology Officer Keensight Capital

-Panel: AI Governance and Ethical Leadership
+Fireside Chat: AI Governance and Ethical Leadership

-Scaling Intelligence, Automation, and Autonomy Responsibly
+Scaling Intelligence, Automation and Autonomy Responsibly

-As enterprises shift towards autonomous decisioning, robotics deployments, and AI-driven infrastructure, governance must evolve to match.
-This discussion explores how leaders build standards for fairness, explainability, safety, and operational oversight.
-It touches on model audits, robotic process transparency, and early guidance for quantum-secure architectures.
+As enterprises shift towards autonomous decisioning, robotics deployments and AI-driven infrastructure, governance must evolve to match.
+This discussion explores how leaders build standards for fairness, explainability, safety and operational oversight.
+It touches on model audits, robotic process transparency and early guidance for quantum-secure architectures.
 The panel highlights how to govern increasingly complex systems without stifling innovation.

 Key Themes:

-• Governing intelligent and semi-autonomous systems
+Governing intelligent and semi-autonomous systems

-• Aligning emerging tech adoption with evolving UK regulation
+Aligning emerging tech adoption with evolving UK regulation

-• Ensuring transparency across models, automations, and devices
+Ensuring transparency across models, automations and devices

 Speaker